LuanSergio/PicrossUniverse/README.md

 # Install dependencies
 $ yarn install

-# Run the aplication locally and have fun coding
+# Run the aplication locally
 $ yarn start

 # Build the aplication for production